KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 ### Speed

 Creatures in Bunyips and Bandits move in four ways: walking, climbing, swimming, and flying.
 Different species have access to different types of locomotion, each at its own speed.
 Your speed stat determines how far you can move per turn for each type of locomotion available to you.

+When your physique drops below half of its maximum, your movement speed is halved for all types of locomotion.
+If your physique drops to 1, your movement speed becomes 0 and you cannot move at all.

 ### Senses